-Pre-order today and get FREE shipping on all myMATRIX™ and screenMATRIX™ orders.
+Order today and get FREE shipping on all myMATRIX™ and screenMATRIX™ orders.
 Discount automatically applied during checkout.
-Product begins shipping in May 2021.

 Improve cell performance with a new chemically defined biomatrix for pluripotent stem cell cultures

 myMATRIX iPSC is a new, xeno-free, chemically defined cell adhesion-promoting microenvironment specially formulated for the expansion of iPSCs.
 Offered as pre-coated cultureware, myMATRIX synthetic coatings recapitulate the major functions of the natural ECM environment, making cell culture easy, robust, and biologically relevant. myMATRIX iPSC is an effective alternative to Corning® Matrigel® and can be used with various cell culture media.

 myMATRIX coatings are ideal for researchers looking for a reliable, modular biomatrix for cell therapy research and cellular agriculture applications where high performing cells are the result, not the challenge.

 denovoMATRIX technologies are designed to enable the functional recreation of any extracellular matrix (ECM) based on any cell type or application in vitro by providing modular, biomimetic coating technology on your choice of cultureware. myMATRIX iPSC is available as pre-coated plates and flasks, bulk inquiries and customization is also available to accommodate your choice of coating and plasticware.

 - Mimics adhesion proteins such as vitronectin, laminin, and collagen

 - High and consistent expression of stemness markers